 Expert Insights

-Experts in the field emphasize the importance of a comprehensive approach to shoulder pain, integrating the empty can test with a thorough history, physical examination, and appropriate imaging studies.
+Experts in the field stress the importance of a comprehensive approach to shoulder pain, integrating the empty can test with a thorough history, physical examination, and appropriate imaging studies.
 They caution against relying solely on a single test to make a diagnosis and highlight the need to consider the patient's individual presentation and functional goals.
-Moreover, experts stress the importance of patient education and shared decision-making in the management of supraspinatus injuries.
+Worth adding, experts stress the importance of patient education and shared decision-making in the management of supraspinatus injuries.

 Tips and Expert Advice